facebook pixel

 What are the best redfish fishing charters in Charleston?

-Our Damn Good Guides currently offer 35 redfish trips in Charleston, and the most popular trips in the area are Inshore fishing - 24’ Blazer Bay guided by Johnston, Charleston Jetty Trip guided by Brent, and Reds on the Fly and Light Tackle guided by Adam.
+Our Damn Good Guides currently offer 35 redfish trips in Charleston, and the most popular trips in the area are Inshore fishing - 24’ Blazer Bay guided by Johnston, Charleston Jetty Trip guided by Brent, and 4 HR Inshore/Harbor/Jetties Fishing guided by Chris.

 All guides on Captain Experiences are licensed, insured, and vetted by our team.
 You can access their reviews, click through trip photos, read bios to get to know them, and preview trip details like species, techniques, group sizes, boat specs and more.

-Other popular cities nearby for booking a Redfish charter include Mount Pleasant, Folly Beach and Johns Island.
+Other popular cities nearby for booking a Redfish charter include Mount Pleasant, Folly Beach and North Charleston.

-Looking for kid friendly redfish guides in Charleston?
+Looking for kid friendly redfish guides / fishing lessons in Charleston?
 Check out our beginner and family friendly redfish guides in Charleston.

 What types of redfish fishing charters are common in Charleston?

-Deep Sea fishing is the most popular for redfish in Charleston as well as river fishing, inshore fishing, and flats fishing.
+Deep Sea fishing is the most popular for redfish in Charleston as well as inshore fishing, river fishing, and flats fishing.

-The most common fishing techniques in Charleston are light tackle fishing, live bait fishing, and artificial lure fishing but bottom fishing and sight casting are popular as well.
+The most common fishing techniques in Charleston are light tackle fishing, live bait fishing, and bottom fishing but artificial lure fishing and sight casting are popular as well.

 How much do Charleston redfish fishing charters cost?

-for redfish in Charleston prices can range anywhere from an affordable $300 to $2,200, but the average price for a half day trip for redfish in Charleston is $592.
-The average price for a full day trip for redfish in Charleston is $913.
+for redfish in Charleston prices can range anywhere from about $500 to $1,100, but the average price for a half day trip for redfish in Charleston is $607.
+The average price for a full day trip for redfish in Charleston is $973.

 What month is best for redfish fishing in Charleston?

-The most popular season for redfish fishing in Charleston is summer, and most anglers book their trips 4 days in advance.
+The most popular season for redfish fishing in Charleston is spring, and most anglers book their trips 4 days in advance.

 Do I need a Charleston fishing license for redfish and what are the bag limits for redfish in Charleston?